 Testosterone decreases angina (chest) pain.
 Normal testosterone levels in both men and women result in more energy, a better sense of well-being and less pain.

 Low thyroid can increase cholesterol and hypertension.
 Treating low thyroid can lower cholesterol.
 Always have your thyroid tests check your free T3, free T4 and TSH and thyroid antibodies.

 The right hormonal balance can help prevent heart disease.

 Low Vitamin D

 If your levels of vitamin D are too low, a new study suggests you may be at a significantly increased risk for stroke, heart disease and death.
 Researchers followed 27,686 people, aged 50 and older, with no history of cardiovascular disease.
 The participants were divided into three groups based on their vitamin D levels.

-After one year of follow-up, the researchers found those with very low levels of vitamin D were 77 percent more likely to die, 45 percent more likely to develop coronary artery disease, 78 percent more likely to have a stroke and twice as likely to develop heart failure compared to people with normal vitamin D levels (American Heart Association, 2010).
+After one year of follow-up, the researchers found those with very low levels of vitamin D were 77%t more likely to die, 45% more likely to develop coronary artery disease, 78% more likely to have a stroke, and twice as likely to develop heart failure compared to people with normal vitamin D levels (American Heart Association, 2010).
 The recommended level for vitamin D is 50-70 ng/dl.

-For your healthy heart, be happy and be tested.
-A good lifestyle is a must and so are specialty tests for inflammation, gastrointestinal disease, toxins, brain chemistry, hormones and vitamin D3 levels.
+For a healthy heart, be happy and be tested.
+A good lifestyle is a must as are specialty tests for inflammation, gastrointestinal disease, toxins, brain chemistry, hormones, and vitamin D3 levels.
 CVD is much more than a cholesterol issue.
 Find the answers before they cause heart disease.
 Find the answers to correct your heart disease.